-$15 per person, $10 students and seniors. $1.00 for 12 and under.
+$15 Adults, $10 Students, $8 Seniors and 12 and under.

 "This is an incredible experience!
 Watch as history comes to life through the amazing and talented cast of Theatre on the Road.
 Wonderful entertainment for the whole family.
 Thank you Frank Marquette, Murder Cafe and Theatre on the Road for all the great shows!
 I love them all." - Cheryl DeForest, Kingston, NY

 Arthur Cozine was a silent film director and actor whose father opened the outdoor Airdrome Theater in Rhinebeck.
 He was a veteran of both World Wars.

 Alice Astor was an American socialite and patron of the arts based in Rhinebeck.

 NOTE: We have set up another website, www.livinghistory.com for our history and cemetery tour ticket purchases.
 We have made it easy for you to submit the number of tickets you need and your tour date with a credit card.
 We will automatically receive an email confirmation.
 If you have any questions or need help call 845-475-7973.

 As part of the BURNING OF KINGSTON ceremonies that will be conducted in Kingston's historic Stockade area on Saturday, October 14th, Theatre on the Road's cemetery tour will be free.
 Pre-registration is not required.
 For details on the weekend's events, including the cemetery tours visit:

 Governor George Clinton was an American soldier and statesman, and New York's first governor.
 Clinton warned the colonists about the Burning of Kingston by the British and he served as the fourth vice president of the United States.